School Streets scheme

 Find information about the School Streets Scheme - Experimental Traffic Regulation Order at Marina Crescent, Cedar Crescent and Ruskin Way, Huyton here.

-For many years concerns have been raised with the Council over the amount of school related traffic using Marina Crescent and adjacent roads during drop-off and pick-up times.
-This increases the risks of collisions between motorised traffic and vulnerable road users as well as with other vehicles.
+For many years, concerns have been raised with the Council over the amount of school-related traffic using Marina Crescent and adjacent roads during drop-off and pick-up times.
+This increases the risks of collisions between motorised traffic and vulnerable road users, as well as with other vehicles.

 The associated parking on the roads makes it difficult for other vehicles to pass, and causes visibility issues for children wanting to cross, whilst the pavement parking makes it dangerous and at times forces children to walk in the road.

-The scheme will be introduced under an Experimental Traffic Regulation Order from 1st September 2025.
+The scheme went live under an Experimental Traffic Regulation Order from 1st September 2025.
+The extents of the order are summarised below.

 The extent of the proposal can be viewed in the plan below.